tidyverse/reprex/README.md

       - `reprex_rescue()`, when you’re dealing with copy/paste from R
         Console

-Please note that this project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+Please note that the reprex project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.